 Food Recovery Fellow

-I am a junior in Cabot House with a concentration in Environmental Science and Public Policy.
+I am a senior in Cabot House with a concentration in Environmental Science and Public Policy.
 My interest in food began when I was planting rice by hand in the mountains of Japan, and has since evolved to encompass a variety of topics including ethical eating, sustainable agriculture, and food justice.
 At the FLP I hope to raise food awareness on campus and establish stronger connections between the Harvard and local Cambridge communities through the medium of food.

 Lia Mondavi, '20